 Can you stay with your cat during euthanasia?

 We welcome any family member that wishes to stay with their beloved pet throughout all parts of the euthanasia process.

-At-home euthanasia carry an additional cost for travel and loss of appointment times.
-Aftercare is also offered at varying costs based on the family’s wishes.
+Aftercare is offered at varying costs based on the family’s wishes.
 We work with a wonderful local company called Forget Me Not Aftercare, that are respectful and understanding of what families go through in these difficult times.
 More elaborate urns and receptacles can be purchased from them either through us or directly from their website.

 Do you offer pet bereavement support service?

 We are here for you if you are having difficulty with the loss of your furry family member.
 We have a close association with AVC Pet Loss Support Line, created to help anyone going through a difficult time with the loss of their beloved pet.
 Visit their website or call 902-388-0752.